namanshetty25/PS1-Calculator/README.md

-<center>PS1:Calculator</center>
+PS1:Calculator
 <br>
-<center>This is the C++ program for a calculator which can perform basic operations like addition,subtraction,multiplication and division as well as it can be used to find square root,permutation,logarithm,factorial,all the trigonometric values as well as finding the roots of quadratic equations.</center>
+This is the C++ program for a calculator which can perform basic operations like addition,subtraction,multiplication and division as well as it can be used to find square root,permutation,logarithm,factorial,all the trigonometric values as well as finding the roots of quadratic equations.
 <br>
-<center>Author-Naman V Shetty</center>
+Author-Naman V Shetty